Practice Policies & Patient Information

 Patient Consent and Confidentiality

 The Practice Manager (who is our Caldicott Guardian) is responsible for ensuring your medical records are kept securely and only those staff who need to access your records do so.
 There are many requests to share patient information that are received every day.
 So for example, if we refer you to see a specialist at the hospital, we need to send a referral letter to them with detailed information about you and your medical history.
-We are currently working on an update fair processing notice which is the document that will tell you what we share with whom, and your rights to opt out.
-The document will be linked to this page in the next few weeks.

 Our Services